 A function's input queues are queues of Qdata blocks, each containing a message from another function.
 A message can communicate either data or an event (or both), and is one of many types.
 Each Qdata block has a pointer to the next message on the queue, a field indicating the message type, followed by the message itself, whose contents and format depend upon the message type.
 Note that some Qdata are special types put on a private queue.
-A private data queue retains variables needed from one execution of a function instance to the next.

-• Function Instancing
+A private data queue retains variables needed from one execution of a function instance to the next. • Function Instancing

 The function instance data structures provide the means for interfunction communication.
 Most commonly, function instances receive inputs from and send outputs to other function instances within a "function network."
 Function instancing is the process of creating a function instance and tying it to the existing function network.
-Some function instances are instanced automatically in the PS 300 initialization code; others are done at the user's command.
+Some function instances are instanced automatically in the PS 390 initialization code; others are done at the user's command.

 Number Recipients Number this block

-Alpha Pointer 1 -
+Alpha Pointer 1

-Input Nu 1
+-- Input Number 1 --

 Ci_num Memok

 Alpha Pointer 2

-- Input Number 2 -
+Input Number 2

 Ci_num Memok

 •

 •

 •

 Alpha Pointer n -

-- Input Number n -
+Input Number n -

 Ci_num Memok

-TYPE Ptralphablk Int8 Int16 = ^Alphablk; = -128127; = -3276832767 END; {of Ou int8; memokindex {Alpha of destination} {index into that block} {CI that did the connect} {user classification of the connection} Outset RECORD n: Int8; Maxn: Int o: ARRA END; {of Out Y[Dummysize] OF Outd {set of output designators} {number of recipients} {# of Outdesignators this block can hold} esignator;
+Ptralphablk = ^Alphablk;

+Int8 = -128127;

+Int16 = -3276832767

+Outdesignator =

+RECORD

+Who: Ptralphablk; {Alpha of destination}

+n: int16; {index into that block}

+CI_num : int8; {CI that did the connect}

+memok : memokindex {user classification of the connection}

+END; {of Out designator}

+Outset =

+RECORD {set of output designators}

+n: Int8; {number of recipients}

+Maxn: Int8; {# of Outdesignators this block can hold}

+o: ARRAY[Dummysize] OF Outdesignator;

+END; {of Outs et}